JackAWatt/jackwatt.com/v.md

 #### 2023/10/31

+* [Finding Courage To Communicate](https://youtu.be/UGjQtBTaSMY) - Give It To Me Straight Podcast

 * [How To Eat To Gain Muscle (THE 3 MOST IMPORTANT RULES!)](https://youtu.be/6y-R3dNx4vA) - Sean Nalewanyj

 * [10 Worst Things To Do Before A Workout (AVOID THESE)](https://youtu.be/mC4fpcZPiLg) - Sean Nalewanyj